Azure/bicep-types-az/generated/network/microsoft.network/2016-09-01/types.md

 * **bgpSettings**: [BgpSettings](#bgpsettings)
 * **enableBgp**: bool: Whether BGP is enabled for this virtual network gateway or not.
 * **gatewayDefaultSite**: [SubResource](#subresource)
-* **gatewayType**: 'ExpressRoute' | 'Vpn' (Required): The type of this virtual network gateway.
+* **gatewayType**: 'ExpressRoute' | 'Vpn' | string (Required): The type of this virtual network gateway.
 Possible values are: 'Vpn' and 'ExpressRoute'.
 * **ipConfigurations**: [VirtualNetworkGatewayIPConfiguration](#virtualnetworkgatewayipconfiguration)[] (Required): IP configurations for virtual network gateway.
 * **provisioningState**: string (ReadOnly): The provisioning state of the VirtualNetworkGateway resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
 * **resourceGuid**: string: The resource GUID property of the VirtualNetworkGateway resource.
 * **sku**: [VirtualNetworkGatewaySku](#virtualnetworkgatewaysku): VirtualNetworkGatewaySku details
 * **vpnClientConfiguration**: [VpnClientConfiguration](#vpnclientconfiguration): VpnClientConfiguration for P2S client.
-* **vpnType**: 'PolicyBased' | 'RouteBased' (Required): The type of this virtual network gateway.
+* **vpnType**: 'PolicyBased' | 'RouteBased' | string (Required): The type of this virtual network gateway.
 Possible values are: 'PolicyBased' and 'RouteBased'.

 ## VirtualNetworkGatewayIPConfiguration
 ### Properties